anitameh/anitameh.github.io/_pages/about.md

 **OTHER THINGS**

-I hold degrees in mathematics and economics from UC Berkeley (go Bears!) and computational science and business administration from Harvard.

-From 2014 to 2016, I was lucky enough to teach a bunch of awesome girls at the Institute for Collaborative Education through [Girls Who Code](https://girlswhocode.com/).
+In the past, I have been lucky enough to teach a bunch of awesome girls at the Institute for Collaborative Education through [Girls Who Code](https://girlswhocode.com/).

 Originally a California girl, I now [ride](https://www.soul-cycle.com/) and live in New York City.
 If you can't get a hold of me, I'm probably on the hunt for an espresso or some sunshine.